reddit-marketing

 action: approve

 The type: any line applies the rule to both posts and comments.
 Maintain the list by hand: when a user has demonstrated consistent, good-faith contribution, add them.
+For a brand sub, seed this list with the brand's own employees and a handful of known community members on day one.

 Rule 3: Filter banned keywords in titles